Kelly Crabtree: Storylines

-Karen heads to work and is waiting outside the factory and starts talking to Kelly Crabtree, a machinist at Underworld who is leaving as she is getting married.
+In 2004, Karen McDonald (Suranne Jones), heads to work and is waiting outside the factory and starts talking to Kelly Crabtree, a machinist at Underworld who is leaving as she is getting married.
 Karen tells Kelly that she will buy her a drink at lunchtime in the Rovers.
 Kelly comments about there being a clique and Karen says that Underworld is too small for that.
-Karen leaves her partner Steve and lets Sonia, Janice, Kelly and Hayley have a look through her stuff and pick what they want.
+Karen leaves her husband Steve McDonald (Simon Gregson) and lets Sonia Marshall (Tina Gambe), Janice Battersby (Vicky Entwistle), Kelly and Hayley Cropper (Julie Hesmondhalgh) have a look through her stuff and pick what they want.
 Kelly is back after not getting married.
 Her husband-to-be slept with her chief bridesmaid after catching her with a cocktail waiter.
-Kelly asks Danny for her job back but is told she has been replaced by Sean.
+Kelly asks Danny Baldwin (Bradley Walsh) for her job back but is told she has been replaced by Sean Tully (Antony Cotton).
 Danny winds Kelly and Sean up about who can have the job then tells them that they can both work at Underworld.

 In 2005, Kelly starts seeing Lloyd Mullaney (Craig Charles) but after she finds out he is cheating on her, she puts laxatives in his drink.
 Lloyd is rushed to hospital but recovers.
 Kelly later admits that she put the laxatives in his drink and they break up.
 Later, Lloyd wants to reconcile but she isn't prepared to forgive his cheating.
 In December 2005, Kelly wins £2,500 on a scratch card.
 However, she is mugged the day after she wins it but the police return some of what was stolen.
 In a moving scene with Lloyd in his taxi following the attack, she asks whether it was her skin colour that made her a target.

-In 2006, Kelly's old friend Becky Granger (Katherine Kelly) appears on the scene.
+The following year, Kelly's old friend Becky Granger (Katherine Kelly) appears on the scene.
 Much to Kelly's annoyance, Becky starts becoming obsessive with Kelly.
 She gets a job at Underworld and starts hanging around with her mates.
 She later buys Kelly a watch for her birthday, but because of Becky's criminal past, Kelly is suspicious that the watch is stolen.
 Becky later shows Kelly the receipt, and Kelly feels bad for not having trusted her friend.
 It is later revealed that Becky has spent too much on the watch and is unable to pay her rent.
 She is kicked out of her flat by her landlord, and, feeling guilty, Kelly offers to let her stay with her and Lloyd for a few days.
 A few days turn into a few weeks, and Kelly, who has become annoyed with Becky for coming between her and Lloyd, tells her that it is time for her to move out.
 Becky appears to "take it on the chin", but later swears to get revenge on Kelly.